Penn State hosts Binghamton to start season - WTOP News

 University Park, Pennsylvania; Monday, 7:30 p.m.
 EST

-Penn State went 12-4 at home last season while going 16-17 overall.
-The Nittany Lions averaged 15.4 points off of turnovers, 10.8 second-chance points and 20.6 bench points last season.
+Penn State finished 12-4 at home a season ago while going 16-17 overall.
+The Nittany Lions averaged 12.6 assists per game on 25.9 made field goals last season.

-Binghamton went 15-15 overall with a 5-11 record on the road a season ago.
-The Bearcats gave up 72.2 points per game while committing 16.7 fouls last season.
+Binghamton went 5-11 on the road and 15-15 overall last season.
+The Bearcats averaged 5.0 steals, 3.8 blocks and 11.8 turnovers per game last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.